ageller/Firefly/README.md

 ![logo banner](https://github.com/ageller/Firefly/blob/main/docs/source/_static/logo_banner_gradient.png?raw=true)

-Firefly is an interactive particle viewer designed for [FIRE](http://galaxies.northwestern.edu/fire-simulations/) data, written in WebGL using the three.js library.
+Firefly is an interactive particle viewer that was designed for [FIRE](http://galaxies.northwestern.edu/fire-simulations/) data but then extended to be used for any particle-based data, written in WebGL using the three.js library.
 A live version is available [here](https://ageller.github.io/Firefly/).
 This package should not be confused with the serendipitously named web-based visualization software [Firefly, from Caltech-IPAC](https://github.com/Caltech-IPAC/firefly), a general tool for retrieving and viewing astronomy data.

 If you use Firefly, please cite us using the [ADS listing](http://adsabs.harvard.edu/abs/2018ascl.soft10021G) that points to our Astrophysics Source Code Library (ASCL) entry.